-The raschel fleece jackets (the high-pile Muppet-like fur), like The North Face Tech-Osito Jacket, were some of the warmest models out there.
+The raschel fleece jackets (the high-pile Muppet-like fur), like the Patagonia Re-Tool Snap-T Pullover, were some of the warmest models out there.
 Fleece keeps you warm by trapping warm air around your body in the spaces between the fibers.
 The hi-loft fabrics have thousands of hairs that can trap and retain warmth, and even a relatively thin jacket like the Patagonia R2 kept us warm thanks to it's hi-loft material.
-Thicker model with weights over 300 g/mē, like The North Face Denali Jacket, were also much warmer than some thinner models, like the Marmot Flashpoint.
+Thicker model with weights over 300 g/m², like The North Face Denali Jacket - Women's, were also much warmer than some thinner models, like the Marmot Flashpoint.

 Some thinner jackets, like the Patagonia R1 Hoody, were relatively warm for their weight, thanks to increased coverage from thumb loops and full face balaclava.
 The thinner Arc'teryx Fortrez Hoody was not a particularly warm jacket, but when the wind kicked up the "Hardshell" coating on the fleece made it retain warmth better than other more porous models.
 Another feature that helped to seal in warmth was a cinch cord hem like the one found on The North Face Denali Jacket.
 Cinching down the bottom of the jacket on cool and windy days prevented updrafts and minimized heat loss.

 Sometimes comfort is sacrificed for performance.
 The Arc'teryx Fortrez Hoody is not particularly cozy, but it is a technical beast and we love it anyway.
-Our Editors' Choice winner, The North Face Radium Hi-Loft, not only topped our coziness scale but is technical to boot, as is the Patagonia R2 Jacket.
 The Patagonia R1 Hoody has a soft feel on the inside, and the 3/4 length zipper made it the most comfortable model to wear under a pack or climbing harness.
 The zipper ends at the navel and doesn't sit under a waistbelt, eliminating any bunching or pressure points in that area.
-The silky raschel material on The North Face Tech-Osito Jacket was also very comfortable against the skin.
+The silky material on the Patagonia Re-Tool Snap-T Pullover was also very comfortable against the skin.

 There are many reasons why you'll want to consider layering ability when purchasing a fleece jacket.
 We considered how easy it was to wear a base layer underneath each piece and how easily we could wear it under a shell or insulated jacket.
 And we also wore (or tried to wear) each model under a climbing harness and a backpack.
 All of these are important characteristics to consider when selecting your next fleece jacket.

 When it came to using these models as a layer under a shell and insulated jacket, the light and midweight fleeces excelled, as they tended to be cut closer to the body and have a slimmer profile.
-The North Face Radium with its hi-loft pile easily fit under an insulated ski jacket without any restriction in the arms, as did the Patagonia R1 Hoody and R2 Jackets.
-While it was hard to wear the heavyweight TNF Denali under a jacket due to its boxy cut and thick material, the similarly heavyweight TNF Tech-Osito Jacket has low profile panels on the sides to reduce bulk and increase the ease of layering.
+The Patagonia R1 Hoody and R2 Jackets easily fit under an insulated ski jacket without any restriction in the arms.
+The Patagonia Re-Tool Snap-T Pullover was a little too bulky to fit under a backpack, but still layered easily with baselayers and outerwear.
+It was hard to wear the heavyweight The North Face Denali under a jacket due to its boxy cut and thick material.

 When choosing a fleece jacket to wear under a pack or climbing harness, our testers found that the more streamlined the fit, like on the Patagonia R2 Jacket, the better.
-Otherwise the material tends to bunch up around the waist and become uncomfortable.
+Otherwise, the material tends to bunch up around the waist and become uncomfortable, like on the Re-Tool Snap-T Pullover.
 The Patagonia R1 Hoody was an even better option with its 3/4 length zipper that didn't bunch up under a waistbelt.

 Ease of Movement

 When gearing up for outdoor activities in cold weather, ease of movement is another key consideration.
 If you're using a fleece for a technical winter activity, usually you'll be wearing it underneath a shell or, in really cold weather, an insulated jacket.
-So we tried on these fleeces under a tight-fitting soft shell, a down jacket and an insulated ski jacket.
-Not surprisingly, the lightest and thinnest pieces, like the Marmot Flashpoint and the Patagonia R1 Hoody made the best mid-layers.
+So we tried on these fleeces under a tight-fitting soft shell, a down jacket, and an insulated ski jacket.
+Not surprisingly, the lightest and thinnest pieces, like the Marmot Flashpoint and the Patagonia R1 Hoody, made the best mid-layers.
 Less bulk made for greater range of motion in our shoulders and arms, and didn't leave us feeling like a stuffed-sausage.
-Other standouts were The North Face Radium and Patagonia R2 jackets.
+Another standout was the Patagonia R2 jackets.
 The contrasting panels of stretch fleece on the sides of those jackets increased their ease of movement.
-On the other hand, a stiffer, bulkier jacket like TNF Denali scored much lower in this category.
+On the other hand, a stiffer, bulkier jacket like The North Face Denali scored much lower in this category.
 This is the layer you put on after a climb, not during.

 If you plan on wearing your fleece jacket for activities where you'll need a lot of movement in your arms, like climbing or cross-country skiing, look for a model that is made with a small percentage of spandex or elastane.
 Fleece pile itself is not very stretchy, so a little extra stretch will go a long way.

 The Patagonia R1 material is a gridded fleece, with the grid lines providing the space for ventilation.
-In the Patagonia R2, the material is more lofted with microscopic holes throughout to allow moisture to escape, and on The North Face Radium the baffled seams perform a similar function.
-Each of these systems seems to work very well in its own unique way — the main downfall being that whatever allows moist air to escape will also allow cool air back in.
+In the Patagonia R2 and Re-Tool Snap-T Pullover, the material is more lofted with microscopic holes throughout to allow moisture to escape.
+Each of these systems seems to work very well in their own unique way — the main downfall being that whatever allows moist air to escape will also allow cool air back in.
 The uniform fabric on the Arc'teryx Fortrez Hoody didn't allow for as much breathability as the other technical options, but it did provide more protection from the wind.
 It seems as though you do have to make a choice when purchasing one of these layers, and that is whether breathability is your main concern or protection from the wind.
 If you are looking for a cross-country skiing layer, opt for breathability, but if you need something for alpine climbing, protection from the wind would be a greater concern.

-Not surprisingly, models like The North Face Radium and Patagonia R2 that were the most breathable were also most susceptible to the wind.
+Not surprisingly, models like the Patagonia R2 was the most breathable were also most susceptible to the wind.
 If you carry a breathable fleece into the backcountry, make sure to always bring along a shell in case the wind picks up.
 And if you are looking for a combination fleece/shell jacket, check out The Best Softshell Jacket for Women Review.